mlagerberg/todo/README.md

 - open  (`[ ]`)
 - completed (`[v]`)
 - canceled (`[x]`)
+- very important (`[!]`)
 - may be canceled (`[?]`)
 - maybe completed (`[~]`)

-The first 3 speak for themselves, the other two indicate uncertainties.
+The first four speak for themselves, the other two indicate uncertainties.
 For example, if you partially completed a task and are not sure yet if it is 'good enough', use the `~` tilde to change the color of the task to yellow: it's not greyed out yet, but it is highlighted so you can easily find it and go back to it.
+It is up to you how you make this workflow work for you.
+For me, I use the tilde to indicate I can move on to the next task but should not forget to get back to it later the same day.
+For example to test if the bug I fixed is really fixed.

 ![Example of task states](example_images/sample_main.png)